AndreaFavero71/cat_at_the_door/README.md

 4. If no reply is received after 15 failures:
    - It resets the transmission power to the default value, assuming the peer is off.

-> This simple yet effective mechanism helps conserve battery life without compromising reliability—even across multiple concrete walls or floors.
+> This simple yet effective mechanism helps conserve battery life without compromising reliabile communication.